MithrilJS/mithril.js/docs/getting-started.md

 ## A Simple Application

-Getting started is surprisingly boilerplate-free:
+Once you have a [copy of Mithril](installation.md), getting started is surprisingly boilerplate-free:

 ```markup
 <!doctype html>